rsskga/xtracred/intro.md

-# Intro to system and development environment maintenance
+# Intro to system & environment maintenance

 * hardware
   * main memory = storage for 0s and 1s